open-life-science/open-life-science.github.io/about.md

 ## Becoming a mentee

+A mentee spend around 2 hours per week dedicated the program.

 Recruitment of the mentees will start in November.
 Stay tuned!

 # Mentors

 Mentors work closely with participants to help further their Open Science skills and become ambassadors for Open Science practice, training and education in their communities.

-The mentors will be assigned to different projects proposed in the program.
+The mentors will be assigned to one or several projects proposed in the program.
 The mentors will meet  their mentees every two weeks during the program.

 There will be group calls for mentors to exchange notes and developing their mentoring skills further.